fpretto/interpretable_and_fair_ml/README.md

 This repo aims to present different techniques for approaching model interpretation and fairness in Machine Learning black-box models.

-An explanation of model interpretability techniques can be found in this post: https://medium.com/@fabricio.pretto.c/uncovering-the-magic-interpreting-machine-learning-black-box-models-3154fb8ed01a)
+An explanation of model interpretability techniques can be found in [this post](https://medium.com/@fabricio.pretto.c/uncovering-the-magic-interpreting-machine-learning-black-box-models-3154fb8ed01a)

 **Techniques covered:**
 - **Model Interpretation**